pingcap/docs-dm/en/feature-expression-filter.md

 ## Configuration example

-Like [Binlog Event Filter](key-features.md#binlog-event-filter), you also need to configure the expression-filter feature in the configuration file of data migration task, as shown below.
-For complete configuration and its meaning, refer to [DM Advanced Task Configuration File](task-configuration-file-full.md#task-configuration-file-template-advanced)：
+Similar to [Binlog Event Filter](key-features.md#binlog-event-filter), you also need to configure the expression-filter feature in the configuration file of the data migration task, as shown below.
+For complete configuration and its descriptions, refer to [DM Advanced Task Configuration File](task-configuration-file-full.md#task-configuration-file-template-advanced)：

 ```yml
 name: test